lfricken/ti/coup/readme.md

 ## EXAMPLE:
 1. The Red player has a fleet card here.
 Only they know its strength.
 1. The Blue player has a fleet of strength 8 here.
-This is known to everyone as it is revealed.
+This is known to everyone, as it is already revealed.
-1. Even though Red controls this planet and has already gained the Benefit (described below the planet) they can still have their influence removed by the Green fleet.
+1. Even though Red controls this planet, and has already gained the Benefit, (described below the planet) they can still have their influence removed by the Green fleet.
-1. Blue controls this planet, but would lose the benefit if their influence gets removed from it, since the Benefit
+1. Blue controls this planet, but would lose the benefit if their influence gets removed from it, since the Benefit is not a one time event.
 ![example play image](sample.PNG "See below for description")